Version 21.2#

 Octez node storage upgrade#

-This new version allows the storage to scale to the increasing number of blocks per cycles, paving the way to reducing minimal block time further.
+This new version allows the storage to scale to the increasing number of blocks per cycle, paving the way to reducing minimal block time further.
 Octez v21 bumps the minimal storage and snapshot versions.
 When running a node with the legacy data directory, the user will encounter a message of the form:

 octez-node: Error: